Park Ji-sung Road

 Park Ji-sung Road or Dongtanjiseong-ro (동탄지성로) is a road located between Suwon and Hwaseong in Gyeonggi-do, South Korea.
 Park Ji-sung Road is a six-lane road that runs from the front of Bethlehem Church in Hwaseong, Gyeonggi Province to Yeongtong-dong Road in Yeongtong-dong, Suwon.
 The road is named after Park Ji-sung, and it was created after the 2002 World Cup match against Portugal when he scored the decisive goal for Park's advance to the round of 16 and was promised by Gyeonggi Province Governor Sohn Hak-kyu, who visited Park's house in Suwon.
 It was opened in 2005, attended by Park.
 In 2009 the road was renamed Dongtanjiseong-ro, with the name of Dongtan New Town added to the name of the road.

-On the 86 meter-long soundproof walls that are installed in front of the Jamsa Insector Research Center in the middle of the road, 10 large photos of Park's World Cup matches and goals are displayed.
+On the 86 meter-long soundproof walls that are installed in front of the Sericulture and Insect Research Institute in the middle of the road, 10 large photos of Park's World Cup matches and goals are displayed.
 Park Ji-sung Forest, a 297.5 m^{2} forest, was also created near the National Seed Management Center next to the road.